New Workflows in Filmmaking

 Description

 This event focuses on how traditional workflows are changing and what people using these new technologies have to say.
 What are the advantages of using them, and what are some of the drawbacks?
-If you're interested in learning more about these new tools and techniques, this is the event for you.
+If you've been interested in finding out more about these new tools and techniques, this is the event for you.

-Conrad Curtis will talk about using the XGRIDS PortalCam, which recently became the first product to win four NAB Product of the Year awards in a single year, with Beeble.
+Conrad Curtis will talk about creating A.I. assisted, VFX with Beeble Switch X and spatial filmmaking, giving the audience a demo of the XGRIDS PortalCam, which recently became the first product to win four NAB Product of the Year awards in a single year.
 The XGRIDS camera enables physical environments to become structured spatial data that's usable across production, simulation, and AI-driven applications.

 Schedule